Lapin0t/py-swirld/README.md

 # py-swirld

-Just fooling around the _Swirld_ byzantine consensus algorithm by Leemon Baird ([whitepaper](http://www.swirlds.com/wp-content/uploads/2016/07/SWIRLDS-TR-2016-01.pdf) available) in python.
+Just fooling around the _Swirlds_ byzantine consensus algorithm by Leemon Baird ([whitepaper](http://www.swirlds.com/wp-content/uploads/2016/07/SWIRLDS-TR-2016-01.pdf) available) in python. _Swirlds_ is an algorithm constructing a strongly consistent and partition tolerant, peer-to-peer append-only log.

 It seems to work as intended to me but don't take it for granted!